resbaz/nectar-cloud-lessons/Lessons/Train_The_Trainer_Introduction/README.md

 The repository can be found at: https://github.com/resbaz/nectar-cloud-lessons

+As we work through this, I want you all to note any errors or changes that need to be done to the course material.
+At the end of the day you are going to get a chance to make changes by editing the files directly in the GitHub repository.

 So, without further ado, on to the first lesson.
 Find it in your browsers!

 If you can't find it, hold up a Red sticky note, otherwise, a Green one to let me know you're ready to continue.